b1skit/GeometricModeling/README.txt

 Controls:
 ---------
 Left click: 		Rotate about X/Y
-Middle mouse: 	Scale
+Scroll: 			Scale
-Right click: 	Translate
+Right/middle click: Translate

 A note on the number of edges collapsed per iteration: